robinrendle/robinrendle.com/_projects/time-tracking.md

 ## Understanding the problem

-Many companies that use Gusto to run their payroll have a great deal of hourly employees and so after a lot of internal research our team discovered that this is a crucial requirement for these companies to easily manage their business.
+Many companies that use Gusto to run payroll have a great number of hourly employees and so after internal research our team discovered that time tracking is a crucial requirement for these companies to easily manage their business.

 Ideally an employee could easily track their time in the Gusto web app and then their employer could review these hours to make sure they’re correct.
 After that they’d then need to submit that data so that they could run payroll and pay the employees for the hours they tracked.

 ## Exploration and initial ideas